wallace222/react-portfolio/README.md

 1. On my sidebar I would my sidebar image to always be as tall as the webpage itself.
 2. I would like for the sidebar to always retain its width ratio depending on the percentage of space that it is taking up in reference to the main content.
-3. I would like the image in the sidebar to not squish its resolution but rather push parts of the image out of the frame instead.
+3. I would like the image in the sidebar to not squish its resolution but rather push parts of the image out of the frame instead.npm

 Notes to self. oh I can see clearly now.
 The services is mobile friendly as it changes to website to display products from a mobile view.